c19witness/uk-covid19-inquiry/index.rst

    description is still required because (say) *touching elbows* is **not** how Covid-19 transmits from one person to another.
    Nor is standing one foot from each other, if both are in FFP3 (N100) respirators (or holding their breath).

+Word cloud of terms mention in testimony that we are interested in:

+.. raw:: html

+    <object data="wordcloud.svg" type="image/svg+xml"></object>

 Contents
 --------